 ANNUAL FUEL UTILIZATION EFFICIENCY (AFUE).

 The ratio of annual output energy to annual input energy which includes any non-heating season pilot input loss, and for gas or oil-fired furnaces or boilers, does not include electrical energy.

 APPROVED.
-Approval by the code official or other authority having jurisdictionauthority having jurisdiction, where one exists, as a result of investigation and tests conducted by him or her, or by reason of accepted principles or tests by nationally recognized organizations.
+Approval by the code official or other authority having jurisdiction as a result of investigation and tests conducted by him or her, or by reason of accepted principles or tests by nationally recognized organizations.

 APPROVED AGENCY.
-An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, when such agency has been approved by the code official or other authority having jurisdiction authority having jurisdiction, where one exists.
+An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, when such agency has been approved by the code official or other authority having jurisdiction.